How Is Compensation Determined for an Employee?

 Compensation is defined as the total amount of the monetary and non-monetary pay provided to an employee by an employer in return for work performed as required.
 Essentially, it's a combination of the value of your pay, vacation, bonuses, health insurance, and any other perk you may receive, such as free lunches, free events, and parking.
 These components are encompassed when you define compensation.

 Companies base compensation on numerous factors.
 Some companies pay more attention to the following factors than others do but almost all companies use some form of analysis to set compensation.
+They want to fairly compensate employees to encourage positive morale, high motivation, and low turnover.

 Market Research About the Worth of Similar Jobs